 Explore natural wonders

-Last year, we also visited Sugar Loaf, a 75-foot tower of limestone rising out of the earth in the middle of Mackinac Island.
+Last year, we visited Sugar Loaf, a 75-foot tower of limestone rising out of the earth in the middle of Mackinac Island.
 This rock formation is the tallest limestone stack on the island and has been linked to Native American legend.

 Get lost in the island’s interior